gu-eresearch/user_testing_python_selenium/content/1-intro.md

 ---
-title: Setting up Python and Selenium for user testing
+title: Setting up Python, Selenium and Behave for automated user testing
 nav: Setup
 ---

-### What is user testing and why it should be implemented
+### What is automated user testing and why it should be implemented

 User testing is a method used in software development to evaluate a product's user interface and the overall flow 'user experience' of the product.
-For example, a user can log into the application, select three blue t-shirts and purchase them for a discount using their sicount coupon.
+For example, a user can log into the application, select three blue t-shirts and purchase them for a discount using a coupon.
+User tests have the added bonus of indirectly performing integration and regression tests.

-Ideally user tests are implemented as part of CICD (continuous integration, continuous deployment), check the following out for more information about [CICD](https://www.redhat.com/en/topics/devops/what-is-ci-cd).
+Ideally user tests are automatically implemented as part of CICD (continuous integration, continuous deployment), check the following out for more information about [CICD](https://www.redhat.com/en/topics/devops/what-is-ci-cd).
 The idea behind this is that any new code change that is pushed to the repository is run through user tests via CICD.
 If a user test fails then the new code will not be deployed.

-### Using Selenium and Behave within Python for User testing
+### Using Selenium and Behave within Python for automated user testing

-[Selenium webdriver](https://www.selenium.dev/documentation/webdriver/) is a set of bindings used to natively control web browsers.
-It lets us use code to interact with a webpage or web app in the same way a user would.
+There are many different ways of running automated user tests, in the following we will be using Python, Selenium and Behave.
 [Behave](https://behave.readthedocs.io/en/stable/) provides a syntax to write tests using a natural language syntax.
 Such a syntax encourages collaboration among developers, QA professionals, and non-technical or business participants in software projects.

 [The python selenium library](https://pypi.org/project/selenium/) contains bindings that python uses to interact with the selenium webdriver.
+[Selenium webdriver](https://www.selenium.dev/documentation/webdriver/) is a set of bindings used to natively control web browsers.
+It lets us use code to interact with a webpage or web app in the same way a user would. i.e. it allows us to programatically click on buttons, write in text fields and download data.ß

+Finally, you need to install a webdriver for your prefered web browser that the tests willß run on, [chromedriver](https://developer.chrome.com/docs/chromedriver) and Firefoxes [geckodriver](https://firefox-source-docs.mozilla.org/testing/geckodriver/) are the most common.

 ### File Structure

 The file structure is important when running python/behave tests.
 Two folders are required, features, and steps.
-Features contains the .feature files, the python environment file and the steps folder.
-The steps folder contains the .py files.
+Features contains the files with the .feature extension, the python environment file and the steps folder.
+The steps folder contains the .py files that contain the code to execute the Behave tests.

 {% include figure.html img="file-structure.png" alt="file structure" caption="The file structure required for running selenium user tests" width="75%" %}

 It is not necessary to name the steps and feature file the same, however I find that it keeps the tests organised and themed.

-### feature files
+### Behave feature files
-The feature file are written in [Gherkin syntax](https://cucumber.io/docs/gherkin/) and are human readable steps, they usually follow user requirements.
+The Behave feature files are written in [Gherkin syntax](https://cucumber.io/docs/gherkin/) and are human readable steps, they usually follow user requirements.

 Here is a look at the search.feature file.
+This set of tests logs into a chemical compound library app, searches for a specific compound, and then checks that the compound is returned.
+Notice the keywords given-when-then that are used as acceptance criteria.
+Following this format makes it easier for the entire team to stay on the same page with expectations for how the software should work.

 ```gherkin

 Feature: Search for compounds based on different compound properties